sandiegojs/vanilla-browser-docs/docs/ajax.md

 Next we'll use `open(method, path, async)` to initialize the request.

-- `method` a string of an HTTP method to use, such as 'GET', 'POST', 'PUT', 'DELETE'.
+- **method:** a string of an HTTP method to use, such as 'GET', 'POST', 'PUT', 'DELETE'.
 This will match the Verb on the API table up top.
-- `path` a string of the full path to send the request to.
+- **path:** a string of the full path to send the request to.
 This will include the API endpoint URL as well as the path.
-- `async` a boolean flag that dictates whether the script should run asynchronously.
+- **async:** a boolean flag that dictates whether the script should run asynchronously.

 **ProTip™:** `async` should always be `true` to prevent blocking.
 Stopping JavaScript execution especially hurts time sensitive things like rendering or event listening/handling.